learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 ## Introduction

 Probability theory is all around.
 A common example is in the game of poker or related card games, where players try to calculate the probability of winning a round given the cards they have in their hands.
-Also in the business context probabilities play an important role.
+Also, in a business context, probabilities play an important role.
 Operating in a volatile economy, companies need to take uncertainty into account and this is exactly where probability theory plays a role.

 As mentioned in the lesson before, a good understanding of probability starts with understanding of sets and set operations.
 That's exactly what you'll learn in this lab!